What Is Type 1 Diabetes?

 - Emotional responses

-- Increased respirations, smell of acetone on the breath
+- Increased respirations, and smell of acetone on the breath

 - Eye disease